-- 2. The right to participate in any distribution by the Company to its shareholders and receive dividends and / or bonus shares, if distributed in accordance with the Company articles of association. - 3.
+- 1. The right to receive notices of any general meeting of shareholders, to participate in meetings and vote on any matter raised in the meeting.
+Each ordinary share entitles its holder to one vote. - 2.
+The right to participate in any distribution by the Company to its shareholders and receive dividends and / or bonus shares, if distributed in accordance with the Company articles of association. - 3.
 The right to participate at the time of liquidation of the Company, in the distribution of the Company's assets permitted to be distributed in proportion to the number of shares allocated and the degree of repayment by the shareholders, if not fully paid, and subject to the provisions of the articles of association of the Company and without prejudice to existing rights of shareholders of any kind.

-NOTE 12:- SHARE-BASED COMPENSATION
+NOTE 10:- SHARE-BASED COMPENSATION

-- a.
+a.
 In February 2014, the Company's board of directors adopted an Employee Shares Incentive Plan (the "2014 Plan").
-Under the 2014 Plan, options may be granted to employees, officers, directors, consultants, advisers and service providers of the Company. - On February 28, 2017, the board of directors approved an increase to the Company's option pool of 4,207,971 options.
-As a result, the Company has a total of 12,707,971 options in the pool. - b.
+Under the 2014 Plan, options may be granted to employees, officers, directors, consultants, advisers and service providers of the Company.

+On May 17, 2018, the board of directors approved an increase to the Company's option pool of 4,392,029 options.
+As a result, the Company has a total of 17,100,000 options in the pool.

+b.
 On November 23, 2015, the Company's shareholders, at a general meeting of shareholders approved the former Deputy CEO and CFO terms of service, including a grant of options, which is an exception from the Company's compensation policy, as further described below.
 The terms of service included among others, a grant of 2,658,246 options, exercisable for 2,658,246 ordinary shares, no par value, of the Company at an exercise price of NIS 1.286 per share.
-The total benefit in respect of the grant calculated at the grant date was NIS 3,033. - On March 28, 2017, 500,000 options were exercised into 500,000 ordinary shares by the Company's former Deputy CEO and CFO. - During January, 2018, 310,180 options were exercised into 310,180 ordinary shares by the Company's former Deputy CEO and CFO.
-The remaining 297,420 options expired on February 28, 2018. - c.
-Details on share-based payment for service providers: - 1.
-On February 28, 2017, the board of directors approved the issuance to a consultant of 15,000 ADSs.
-The issuance was made in three equal tranches, of 5,000 ADSs each.
-The first tranche was issued in May 2017, the second tranche was issued in July 2017 and the third tranche was issued in November 2017. - 2.
-On July 23, 2017, the Company issued 7,515 ADSs to a consultant.
-On June 28, 2017, the board of directors approved the issuance of ADSs.
+The total benefit in respect of the grant calculated at the grant date was NIS 3,033.

+On March 28, 2017, 500,000 options were exercised into 500,000 ordinary shares by the Company's former Deputy CEO and CFO.

+During January, 2018, 310,180 options were exercised into 310,180 ordinary shares by the Company's former Deputy CEO and CFO.
+The remaining 297,420 options expired on February 28, 2018.

-NOTE 12:- SHARE-BASED COMPENSATION (Cont.)
+NOTE 10:- SHARE-BASED COMPENSATION (Cont.)